MrNotNice/WebSocketServer2/readme.md

       socket.emit('message', JSON.stringify(beaconData));

-   The following method recives messages that are named beaconData Then the message is converted to object and printed out to console
+   The following method recives messages that are named beaconData.
+   Then the message is converted to object and printed out to console.
       socket.on('beaconData', function(beaconData) {
         console.log(JSON.parse(beaconData));